 Thunderstorms

-A clap of thunder in close proximity typically registers at about 120 decibels—that’s the equivalent of sitting in front of speakers at a rock concert.
-Storm phobia, however, is brought about by more than just the dramatic boom of thunder.
-It is a multisensory fear, including other aspects of the storm like flashes of lightning, heavy wind, rain battering the roof, and changes in air pressure.
+A clap of thunder nearby typically registers at about 120 decibels—that’s the equivalent of sitting in front of speakers at a rock concert.
+Thunder is one of the most common loud noises that trigger pet anxiety, but storm phobia in pets is caused by more than just the dramatic boom.
+It’s a multisensory fear, involving flashes of lightning, heavy wind, rain battering the roof, and even shifts in air pressure—all of which can contribute to thunderstorm fear in cats and dogs.

-The bane of your cat’s existence, the vacuum cleaner, can reach 70-90 decibels in intensity.
-This is a little quieter than a jackhammer or garbage truck, but still exceedingly alarming.
+The bane of your cat’s existence, the vacuum cleaner, can reach 70–90 decibels, making it one of the most common loud household noises that trigger pet anxiety.
+While slightly quieter than a jackhammer or garbage truck, the vacuum noise can still be extremely alarming to cats and dogs.

 Fun fact: The lion, your cat’s distant relative, can roar to a level of 114 decibels, carrying over 8 kilometers.